Unique Science of BirthWorks

 • Understanding the mother-baby connection is most significant to health and development, so we must prioritize doing all we can to keep the mother-baby dyad together

-• Zero-Separation of mother-baby is our biology and that the baby should never be left alone
+• Zero Separation of the mother-baby dyad is our biology, and the baby should never be left alone

-• There is an Innate Fetal Agenda – the mother precisely controls every element of how her infant’s development unfolds – including physiology, heart rate, hormones, appetite, temperature and intensity of activity
+• There is an Innate Fetal Agenda—the mother’s presence precisely controls every element of how her infant’s development unfolds—including physiology, heart rate, hormones, appetite, temperature and intensity of activity

-• Brain wiring is place dependent – the critical moment of birth is when cells that are wired are fired
+• Brain wiring is place dependent—the critical moment of birth is when cells that fire together are wired together.

 • There is a key role a Kangaroula can play in whether a baby experiences “nurture” or “protest and despair” at birth

-• What we do can help avoid Infant Brain Dysregulation and enhance social connection through life (to avoid the tendency for later social withdrawal)
+• What we do at birth can help avoid Infant Brain Dysregulation and enhance social connection through life (to avoid the tendency for later social withdrawal)

-• Best ways to support both full-term newborns (born over 37 weeks) and premature babies (born at <37 weeks) which is around 1-in-10 births and these babies often have severe health issues and extended hospital stays
+• Immediate skin-to-skin contact is the best way to support both full-term newborns (born over 37 weeks) and premature babies (born at <37 weeks)—which is around 1-in-10 births—and includes babies who often have severe health issues and extended hospital stays

 Learn more here: Kangaroula Training Workshops & Certification